 Luckily, many of these injuries are preventable.
 The key is to stay in shape all year long.

-Take a cue from the pros and start preventing injuries before the season begins.
+Take a cue from the pros and take steps to prevent injuries before the season begins.

 An important thing for softballers to work on is flexibility.
 Softball entails a lot of starting and stopping and bursts of motion.
 Good flexibility will save you from a lot of the strains and tears.
 Consider a comprehensive stretching program all year, paying plenty of attention to calves, hamstrings, quadriceps, trunk muscles, shoulders, and arms.
 Yoga can also help you gain flexibility.

 In the off-season, you can also work on developing muscle strength in both the upper and lower body.
-Focus especially on the shoulders. .
-Throwing a ball incorrectly or without proper strength in the shoulder, elbow, and wrist can lead to injury. .
+Focus should be on the shoulders.
+Throwing a ball incorrectly or without proper strength in the shoulder, elbow, and wrist can lead to injury.

 Cardiovascular training is important.
 It will build up your endurance, which is handy when you are running around a softball field.
 Try biking, jogging, swimming, cross-country skiing, or some other aerobic exercise to build up a base level of aerobic fitness.
 Make sure that your aerobic training includes sprint work.
 Sprinting will help your speed, agility, and give you that quick burst of speed that you will need to steal a base or chase a ball.

 You spent the off-season getting ready for spring.
 Now what?
 You are almost ready to take the field.
 Before you do, make sure you warm up in advance at each practice and game.
 Here are some tips to get moving: